IndigoNakamoto/Litecoin-Knowledge-Hub/user_instructions/knowledge_base_contribution_guide.md

 2.  **Create/Locate File:**
     *   **New Article:** Create a new `.md` file in the `knowledge_base/` directory using the specified filename convention.
     *   **Existing Article:** Open the relevant file in `knowledge_base/`.
-3.  **Use the Template:** For new articles, it's recommended to start by copying the content of `knowledge_base/_template.md` (if it exists and is up-to-date) or by ensuring you include the required frontmatter.
+3.  **Use the Template:**
+    *   For new, manually-written articles, start by copying the content of `knowledge_base/_template.md`.
+This ensures you include all required frontmatter fields and follow the standard article structure.
+    *   For articles initiated by DeepSearch, use `knowledge_base/deep_research/_template_deepsearch.md` as your starting point, or ensure your generated file's frontmatter aligns with it.
 4.  **Write/Edit Content:**
     *   Adhere strictly to the structural, formatting, and style guidelines outlined in this document.
     *   Focus on accuracy, clarity, and objectivity.